 US$5 trillion investor group sets tougher portfolio carbon targets

-Thirty of the world's largest investors managing a combined US$5 trillion said on Tuesday they plan to set targets to lower their portfolio carbon emissions by as much as 29per cent over the next five years.

-LONDON: Thirty of the world's largest investors managing a combined US$5 trillion said on Tuesday they plan to set targets to lower their portfolio carbon emissions by as much as 29per cent over the next five years.
+LONDON: Thirty of the world's largest investors managing a combined US$5 trillion said on Tuesday (Oct 12) they plan to set targets to lower their portfolio carbon emissions by as much as 29 per cent over the next five years.

 The move is the most ambitious yet by the influential group, whose members own sizeable stakes in many of the world's top companies, and comes as pressure builds for asset owners to use their financial muscle to push for quicker change.